+Activity 1

-Activity 1 - Shark Tooth Challenge 15-20 mins
+Shark Tooth Challenge 15-20 mins

-Challenge: Read out the below message from our one of our Aquarist Kerrie, who has a problem that can be solved with maths:
+Challenge: Show video message from Aquarist who has a problem that can be solved with maths:

 I have five sharks in my tank.
 They eat fish from a pole and sometimes they lose teeth, which fall down to the bottom of the tank.
 The boss has asked if we can send out a tooth to 285 schools in the local area.
 He asked me how long it would take to collect up enough teeth from my tank.
 So here is what I know: